AzureAD/declaredaccess/README.md

 - Which code modules / components belonged to which features
 - Added provided indentity interceptors to your HTTP stack, OR used an HTTP stack provided by the libraries themselves...

-<b>And that there was no API to get a token</b>  You just make your HTTP request.
-It either succeeds or fails.
-1
+<b>There is no get token method.
+You, the developer, just make your HTTP request.
+It either succeeds or fails.</b>

-If it fails, it's because the user of your application needs to get involved.
+<b>If it fails and it can be fixed by the user, you just ask the Identity system to fix it for your user.</b>

+<b>You don't need to know how identity works in order to use it.</b>

 The correct use of identity services is hard and authentication and authorization services continue to evolve, improving the security, reliability and performance of what they offer to the applications and services that they help protect.
+Having declarative libraries that encapsulate the interaction with the identity services is key to all apps being able to quickly and easily adopt the latest on offer.

 ## Contributing